dagraham/etm-dgraham/README.md

 Setting up a virtual environment for etm is recommended for new users.
 The steps for OS/X or linux are illustrated below.
 For details see [python-virtual-environments-a-primer](https://www.google.com/url?q=https%3A%2F%2Frealpython.com%2Fpython-virtual-environments-a-primer%2F&sa=D&sntz=1&usg=AFQjCNFh7QpJQ4rPCDjZ1eLrV1BRCCpSmw).

-Open a terminal and begin by creating a new directory/folder for the virtual environment, say `etm-pypi` in your home directory:
+Open a terminal and begin by creating a new directory/folder for the virtual environment, say `etm-pypi`, in your home directory:

         $ mkdir ~/etm-pypi
         $ cd ~/etm-pypi